phone: 650-725-2427

 Building 420, Room 290

-I'm a fifth-year graduate student interested in how children learn to carve up the social world into social categories, and the role that language plays in that process.
+I'm a final-year graduate student interested in how children learn to carve up the social world into social categories, and the role that language plays in that process.
 Social categories such as gender and race structure so much of our human experience in the world, yet we aren't born knowing what they are.
 How do we learn what social categories are meaningful in our social context?
 How do we learn what it means to be a member of a particular social category, and what norms and expectations to accordingly deploy?
 And in learning about social categories, what sources of information do children draw on, particularly in the way we talk and use language?

 Previously, I studied psychology and philosophy at the University of Chicago, where I worked with Daniel Casasanto in the Experience & Cognition Lab on the role of bodily experience in understanding language.
 During various summers, I also worked with Susan Carey at the Harvard Laboratory for Developmental Studies on language and the development of category representations, and with Frank Keil at the Yale Cognition and Development Lab on biases in causal reasoning and decision-making.
 I'm originally from New York, and will begrudingly admit the Bay Area has nicer weather.